-Things you know about Shake Shack: they make great burgers.
-Things you probably don't know about Shake Shack: anything that isn't the making-great-burgers thing.
+Things you know about Shake Shack: it has great burgers.
+Things you probably don't know about Shake Shack: anything that isn't the having-great-burgers thing.
 That's why we compiled this list of 16 things you should know about Danny Meyer's titular NYC burger chain, so you can drop some knowledge the next time you're in line for a SmokeShack and need to kill some time.

 1. Shake Shack began as a hot dog cart in NYC's Madison Square Park